Good Time (Paris Hilton song): Reception

-Upon its release, "Good Time" received negative reviews from music critics.
+Upon its release, "Good Time" received mixed to negative reviews from music critics.
 Natasha Shankar of She Knows gave the music video, though not the song, a positive review, saying "So from a dance standpoint it's not half bad.
 But Hilton has some talent.
 She's not a Heidi Montag, folks.
 But I've been kind enough to include the music video, and not the single alone.
 Why?
 Because, at the very least, you get to watch Hilton's glorious figure and perfect pout for the next five minutes".